braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/leads_capture/facebook_via_zapier.md

 # Facebook Lead Ads via Zapier integration

-> With the Facebook Lead Ads integration via [Zapier][1], you can import your leads from Facebook into Braze and track a custom event when leads are captured.
+> With the Facebook Lead Ads integration via <a href="https://zapier.com/" target="_blank">Zapier</a>, you can import your leads from Facebook into Braze and track a custom event when leads are captured.
 Facebook Lead Ads is an ad format that allows businesses to collect lead information directly in Facebook.
 These ads are designed to make the lead generation process easy and seamless.

 By leveraging this integration and Braze, you can automate the transfer of lead data from Facebook to Braze, enabling real-time engagement and personalized follow-up actions.